-The missionaries experienced very differing situations.

-In some countries the three missionaries were able to unite, but in others 'the third world war broke out", was how Ulrich Völkel described the internal conflicts in the Philippines.
-In some places the church grew rapidly, whereas in others the work had to be carried out underground.
-The climate, the foreign culture and mentality took quite some getting used to and there were language barriers to be overcome.
-Some became very ill and experienced extreme deprivation, others experienced persecution, political unrest, war, evacuation or natural disasters.
-Shadowing by the secret police, interrogations, imprisonment and deportation had to be dealt with in some cases, but luckily no one came to harm.
+The missionaries experienced differing situations.
+In some countries, the three missionaries were able to unite, but in others, "the third world war broke out," was how Ulrich Völkel described the internal conflicts in the Philippines.
+In some places, the church grew rapidly, whereas in others they had carry out their work underground.
+The climate, the foreign culture and mentality took quite some getting used to and there were language barriers to overcome.
+Some became very ill and experienced extreme deprivation; others experienced persecution, political unrest, war, evacuation or natural disasters.
+Shadowing by the secret police, interrogations, imprisonment and deportation had to be dealt with in some cases; luckily, no one came to harm.

-An overwhelming point of agreement this weekend was the strong love to respective country and its people, a willingness to pay indemnity and to fulfill God's will for the country.
-And even when the length of stay in the foreign mission field varied greatly, were deeply affected by their experience.
-It could be felt that these members are a very special group of people.
-They still radiate the bold spirit of a pioneer and this special faith in God and True Parents!
+An overwhelming point of agreement this weekend was the strong love for the respective country and its people, a willingness to pay indemnity and to fulfill God's will for that country.
+Even when the length of stay in the foreign mission field varied greatly, all were deeply affected by their experience.
+One could feel that these members are a special group of people.
+They still radiate the bold spirit of a pioneer and this special faith in God and True Parents.
 No matter where they now are living with their families, they are still involved in the movement, spiritually mature and internally glowing through the extreme situations and experiences.

-"God was so real and True Parents so close".
-Friederike Buczyk, pioneer in Sri Lanka summarized it for all.
-At the end, for her remains only gratitude: "Even when I was often travelling alone through Asia, I felt protected and always carried by the prayers and love of True Parents.
-I was given so many blessings and received much more than I gave."
+"God was so real and True Parents so close," Friederike Buczyk, pioneer in Sri Lanka summarized it for all.
+In the end, for her, only gratitude remains.
+"Even when I was often traveling alone through Asia, I always felt protected and carried by True Parents' prayers and love.
+I was given so many blessings; I received much more than I gave."

 Marianne Irwin, missionary for Nicaragua, ended with words of encouragement to all: "Record your experiences for posterity!"
 She herself has just completed her autobiography, which contains many deep experiences with God.
-For her it is clear: "They are not our own experiences and deeds, but those of Heavenly Parents and True Parents, because we went out into the world as their representatives - therefore they are so important!"
+For her it is clear.
+"They are not our own experiences and deeds, but those of Heavenly Parents and True Parents; we went out into the world as their representatives, therefore they are so important!"